garrett-skinner/CodeAcademy/Projects/4_Race_day/readme.md

 | 11:00 am | Adult and registered late |
 | 12:30 pm | All youth |

-Hre's how our registration works.
+Here's how our registration works.
 There are adult runners (over 18 years of age) and youth runners (under 18 years of age).
 They can register early or late.
 Runner are assigned a race number and start time based on their age and registration.

 Race number:
 - Early adults receive a race number at or above 1000.